Ensembl/amr-portal/frontend/src/content/methods.md

 ### Annotation using mettannotator

 [mettannotator][mettannotator] is a bioinformatics pipeline that generates an exhaustive annotation of prokaryotic genomes using existing tools.
 The output is a GFF file that integrates the results of all pipeline components.
 Results of each individual tool are also provided.
-Version `3.12.8` of [AMRFinder][AMRFinderPlus] was used alongside database version `3.12 2024-01-31.1`.
-Version `2023.4` of [UniFire][UniFire] was used. [v1.4.0 of mettannotator][mettannotatortag] was used by this protal.
+Version `4.0.23` of [AMRFinderPlus][AMRFinderPlus] was used alongside database version `4.0 2025-07-16.1`.
+In future versions [UniFIRE][UniFire] will be used to generate additional _in silico_ predictions. [v1.5.0 of mettannotator][mettannotatortag] was used by this portal.

 ### Parsing of results